tkardach/DGSLibraries/README.md

 # DGSLibraries
 Here is a collection of the libraries I made while working at DGS.

+*** PLEASE NOTE ***
+Sensitive information has been removed, which will cause many of these classes and modules to not work

 Project:
  Certificate Scanner.
 The objective was to scan SSL and other certificates